-The differential diagnosis in distinguishing auricular hematoma is necessary to provide appropriate treatment and follow-up.
 It is important to rule out infectious, autoimmune, and traumatic sources of auricular swelling.
 The most common differential diagnosis should include auricular hematoma, perichondritis, auricular abscess, cellulitis, Winkler disease (relapsing perichondritis), a temporomandibular disorder resulting in external ear pain, laceration, normal anatomic variance, erysipelas, sunburn, and skin cancer.